What to do in the mountains when you don’t ski?

 • Paragliding: Treat yourself to a flight over the mountains to admire the snowy peaks from a unique perspective.
 Chamonix and the Portes du Soleil are popular spots for this activity.

-• Rail luge: Some resorts, like Les Carroz, offer specially designed tracks for luge, a fun activity for both young and old.
+• Rail sledding: Some resorts, like Les Carroz, offer specially adapted tracks for sledding, a fun activity for both children and adults.

-• Snow fat biking: Try this mountain bike equipped with wide tires to ride on snowy trails, an increasingly popular activity.
+• Fat biking on snow: Try this mountain bike equipped with wide tires to ride on snowy slopes, an increasingly popular activity.

 6. Gourmet pleasures: Savoyard gastronomy

-A stay in Haute-Savoie would not be complete without immersing yourself in the local cuisine.
-After a day outdoors, warm up around a typical dish like fondue, raclette, or tartiflette.
-Many restaurants in the resorts offer these dishes in warm and convivial settings.
+A stay in Haute-Savoie would not be complete without an immersion in the local gastronomy.
+After a day outdoors, warm up around a typical dish such as fondue, raclette, or tartiflette.
+Many restaurants in the resorts offer these dishes in warm and friendly settings.

 To try: Take part in a cooking workshop to learn how to prepare Savoyard specialties.